layeredapps/stripe-subscriptions/readme.md

 #### Example with just one subscription type

-1) create a page on your application server where users select their plan eg `/subscribe`
+1) create a page on your application server where the user consents to creating a subscription eg `/subscribe`

-2) add the `require-subscription` server script and `x-has-customer-billing` proxy script to your `package.json` and set the env var `START_SUBSCRIPTION=/subscribe`
+2) add the `x-has-customer-billing` and `x-has-subscription` proxy scripts to your `package.json`

-3) user registers and is immediately redirected to `/subscribe`, where you check the x-has-customer-billing header received fom Dashboad and if not, redirect to create billing profile using the redirect-url parameter to return the user after `/account/subscriptions/create-billing-profile?return-url=/subscribe`

-4) after creating their payment information user is redirected back to `/plans?plan=gold&start=true`, you observe the plan and start parameters and post to the Dashboard API to start their subscription
+3) user registers and enters your application at your `/home` path where you determine they need to create a subscription

+4) if the user needs billing information you redirect to `/account/subscriptions/create-billing-profile?return-url=/subscribe` and after the user is redirected back to your `/subscribe` page

+5) create the subscription:

     {your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X